Ada Zhang

-Ada Zhang is an American author.
-Her debut short story collection, The Sorrows of Others, was published May 9, 2023, which was an honoree of the 5 Under 35 award by the National Book Foundation.
+Ada Zhang is an American short-story writer.
+Her debut collection, The Sorrows of Others, was published May 9, 2023.
+It was an honoree of the 5 Under 35 award by the National Book Foundation.

 Zhang is a graduate of the Iowa Writers' Workshop and her work has been published in McSweeney's and A Public Space, and The Alaska Quarterly Review.

+Life

+Zhang grew up in Austin, Texas and now lives in New York City.

 The Sorrows of Others

 Zhang's debut short story collection centers around themes of loss, loneliness, grief, and joy in characters from the Chinese-American immigrant experience.
 Significant historical ties included in the book are relations to the Cultural Revolution and the Communist movement in China which was led by Mao Zedong from 1966 to 1976.

 Zhang wrote one of the first stories in 2015 before deciding to apply to an MFA program in creative writing.
 She wrote the rest of the collection during the COVID-19 pandemic throughout 2020.